The winner receives USD 150,000 to invest in their humanitarian work. Four regional winners are also selected and honoured with a certificate.

 As a general rule, one recipient is chosen each year.
 In exceptional circumstances more than one winner has been awarded.

-In 2017, for the first time ever, five runners-up to the Award were recognized.
-Runners-up are selected from different geographical locations around the world.
+Since 2017, for the first time ever, runners-up to the Award were recognised.
+In 2020, four regional finalists will be selected, from different geographical locations around the world.